kyma-project/busola/docs/extensibility/display-widgets.md

 ### CodeViewer

-CodeViewer displays the the value using code hightlight.
+CodeViewer displays values using the code highlight.

 #### Widget-specific parameters